massmola/compiler/README.md

 ***
 # SVG Drawing Language Documentation

+> This project was made partially with the help of AI.

 ## 1. General Explanation

 This program is an interpreter for a simple, domain-specific language designed to generate Scalable Vector Graphics (SVG) files.
 It reads a source file written in this custom language, parses it, and executes the commands to produce a complete SVG image file as its output.